adamtorres/inventory-yet-another-rewrite/docs/project_log.md

 Source - where the products are purchased
   * Name
   * Active - on/off for if this source should appear in option lists like 'new order' or such.
-  * customer number - pretty sure we only have one customer number per source
+  * customer number - usually only one customer number per source but if we track Costco members, there'd be more.
-  * contact - details for the customer service contact - name/email/phone
+  * ~~contact~~ - details for the customer service contact - name/email/phone
     * Do we care about the history?
 Should there be a separate table holding contact info so the most recent is current but we maintain the previous contacts?

-UnitSize - defines the size of the SourceItem.
-Also used as subunit - packs within a container.
-  * unit - the type of unit.  floz, pound, count, etc
-  * amount - how many of the unit is there.

-Source Item - the products purchased from the source
-  * Item - Link to generic item
-  * brand - just a text label to set the brand.
-Not too important.
-  * source category - each supplier puts items in odd places.
+    * Not currently on the model at this time

+Category - simple object to limit choices for category names.
-  * unit size - Uses UnitSize for this.
+  * name - is a description for a name field truly necessary?
-  * subunit size - For when there are packs of a thing.  "unit size" could be "8 subunit" and subunit would be "3 oz" for a box with 8 packs of pudding cups.
-  * active - is this item still available at the unit/subunit size?
-    * Individual size options might be discontinued if a brand changes how they do things.
-We'd need to preserve the old but not allow new orders.
-    * Is it worth it to have a date when the item was discontinued?
-  * quantity - how many of the unit or subunit are there?
-  * allow split pack - split pack is when something comes in a 6pk but we can get a single.
-Usually at a higher price.
-  * cryptic name - the name as it appears on the invoice.
-Most places horribly abbreviate names
-  * expanded name - the cryptic name but with all abbreviations spelled out.
-Any unknown abbreviations are left as-is until known.
-  * common name - the name we tend to use for the product.
-We'd say "whipped cream" even if the item is "whipped topping".
-  * source-specific item code(s) - most vendors have one code.
-Some have two.
+  * ingredient - yes/no for if this category is food or not.
+Intended to be used to limit choices when adding items to a recipe.

 Item - Generic item - not associated with any specific source or brand
   * name - a generic non-branded name